preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 + **Document Templates**: Select one or more of the templates.
 Available templates depends pn Property set selected.
 You must always do this even if there’s just one template available.
 + **Default Document Template**: Use this option to select one of the templates for this Document Type as the default template.
 When selecting the Document Type, the author then has this template preselected.
 + **Allow appendices**: Check this option to allow for appendices.
 Authors can then tie other documents as appendices to the main documents.
 This option must be checked to make it possible for this document type.
-+ **Is record**: This option is available in Omnia 6.12 and alter.
-Some documents may not need to be updated.
++ **Is record**: This option is available in Omnia 6.12 and later.
+Some controlled documents may not need to be updated, just to be used as is.
 To set that for this document type, select this option.
 See below for more information.
 + **Show Create Document Icon in Document Rollup**: In the Document Rollup the “Create Document Icon” column can be added.
 A document can be created using the icon only if it belongs to a Document Type that has this option selected. if not, the icon is not shown.

 Don't forget to save when you're done.